 What is Musical Bridges?

-The University of Missouri-Kansas City Conservatory of Music and Dance strongly supports the goal to recruit from under-served populations.
+The University of Missouri-Kansas City Conservatory strongly supports the goal to recruit from under-served populations.
 Historically, however, the minority applicant pool was not as broad as it could be, considering the diversity of the Kansas City metropolitan area.
 Those who applied frequently did not meet the academic and audition requirements for admission.

 The best way to ensure a pool of applicants who will qualify for admission to the UMKC Conservatory (or another institution of higher education) is to provide under-served pre-collegiate musicians in Kansas City with quality training prior to arriving at the Conservatory.
 While some of this can take place through ensemble instruction at the pre-collegiate level, the ability to reach the highest levels of artistry in music almost always depends on individual nurturing through one-on-one lessons beginning at an early age.

 To foster this nurturing of artistic potential, the Conservatory created a “bridge fund” endowment to provide musical training to promising 6th-through-12th graders from the Kansas City urban core.
 Musical Bridges is funded by generous grants from PREP-KC, Blue Cross and Blue Shield of Kansas City,the Shumaker Family Foundation and the Francis Family Foundation.

 Administrators and music instructors at Paseo Academy of Fine and Performing Arts and Kansas City Middle School of the Arts enthusiastically endorsed the idea of Musical Bridges and partnered with the Conservatory during the 2007–2008 school year in a pilot program with the following elements: